 The Whitley Pump is a community website and an unincorporated association run for and by the residents and businesses on Katesgrove Hill, Reading, UK.
-It is not affiliated to or funded by Reading Borough Council, the Katesgrove Community Association or any other organisation.
+It is not affiliated to or funded by Reading Borough Council, the Katesgrove Community Association, the Whitley Community Development Association or any other organisation.
 Volunteers currently run and fund the website.

 This is the area we cover :

 The Whitley Pump was a hand cranked water pump built at the top of Whitley in Reading, at the junction of Whitley and Christchurch Streets.
 It was originally a horse-watering station, and it remained a local meeting place until the 1970s when it was demolished to improve traffic flow.
 A replica of the pump, together with its distinctive trefoil basin, was installed in 1999 at the centre of the roundabout that now mediates the junction.

 This website was named in honour of the pump’s role as a local landmark and meeting place for the people at the top of Whitley.

 Katesgrove ward is an area to the south of central Reading with a population of about ten thousand.
 It stretches from the A329 inner distribution ring road (IDR) in the north to Rose Kiln Lane in the south, and from the Kennet and Avon canal in the west to Northumberland Avenue and Kendrick Road in the East.
 It includes industrial and retail estates, private and public housing, Katesgrove and Christchurch primary schools, three doctor’s practices, two churches, several chapels and a Hindu temple.
 It takes about half an hour to walk to Reading town centre and the central railway station.